 It can be difficult for some people to define benzodiazepine addiction.
 First of all, not everyone knows that benzos are a class of drugs and that different medications can be considered benzodiazepines.
 On top of that, many benzos are prescription drugs, and many benzo addicts begin taking drugs like this because it’s recommended by a trusted physician.

 Benzodiazepines are prescription medications that can help calm people with anxiety.
 But for some people, these medications can be highly addictive.
 If you’re looking for a benzodiazepine addiction treatment program in Massachusetts, contact Rockland Recovery today at 855.732.4842 or reach out to our team online.
-Our substance abuse treatment programs provide people with the support they need to overcome their addiction.
+Our Massachusetts addiction treatment center provides people with the support they need to overcome their addiction.

 What Are Benzodiazepines?